ronituohino/battle-sheep/docs/week6_report.md

 ### Next up

+More levels for unit and performance testing.
-More unit tests on some specific functions in game/ai.
+More unit tests on some obvious cases in ai.
-Update documentation.
+More performance tests on different levels.

 Clean the UI.